 Students who do not meet the SAP requirement are automatically placed on financial aid suspension (unless the student is approved for financial aid probation, see below).
 During suspension, the student will not be eligible for financial aid.
 (Students may continue to acquire private non-NYU scholarships and private non-federal loans.)
 Eligibility for financial aid will be returned when the student meets the SAP standard.

 All students have the right to appeal the suspension of their financial aid.
 Students may appeal only once for each academic degree in most circumstances (an exception may be granted in the event of illness or injury).
+Students requesting additional aid consideration on the basis of documented special circumstances, such as illness or injury, must submit the form no later than the last day of the semester's add/drop period to ensure proper time is available for review.
+In such cases, if approved, an individualized academic contract is created for their probation term.

 You may avoid financial aid suspension by asking to be placed on financial aid probation, which requires the submission of the Satisfactory Academic Progress Appeal Form, available on our Applications and Forms menu.